Volunteer for a WSBA board or committee

-The Washington Young Lawyers Committee (WYLC) is a vehicle for new lawyers and law students to get involved with the WSBA, and a home to network and enhance leadership skills.
-You can develop programs for new/young lawyers, serve on a WYLC subcommittee, or become a young lawyer liaison to a WSBA Section.
+The Washington Young Lawyers Committee (WYLC) is a vehicle for new lawyers and law students to get involved with the Bar and a home to network and enhance leadership skills.
+You can develop programs for new and young lawyers, serve on a WYLC subcommittee, or become a young lawyer liaison to a WSBA section.

-Elections for the WSBA Board of Governors are held annually.
-Watch your email and the BOG Elections page for up-to-date news.
+Elections for the WSBA Board of Governors take place in the spring.
+Watch your email and the Board Elections page for the latest news.